-I have a question or comment about: Proposed Regulations on Short Terms Rental Properties in unincorporated areas of
+I have a question or comment about: Proposed Regulations on Short Terms Rental Properties in unincorporated areas of CC

-Email: joannepinelli gmail.com
+Email: joannepinelli@gmail.com

-Message: Several days ago we spoke with Martha Fritzie regarding our concerns for the proposed new regulations for rental properties on Mt Hood. e followed up our conversation with her with the letter below and wanted to share it with the oard as well:
+Message: Several days ago we spoke with Martha Fritzie regarding our concerns for the proposed new regulations for rental properties on Mt Hood.
+We followed up our conversation with her with the letter below and wanted to share it with the Board as well:

-Dear Martha
+"Dear Martha;

-Several days ago we called you regarding the possible new regulations for rental properties on Mt Hood unincorporated areas of lackamas ounty..

-As you may recall, we own the property at 8200 Marmot Road, Sandy, OR.
+Several days ago we called you regarding the possible new regulations for rental properties on Mt Hood/unincorporated areas of Clackamas County..
+As you may recall, we own the property at 58200 Marmot Road, Sandy, OR.

-- e have owned this property for almost 1 years and for that duration it has been a vacation rental property. - e do enjoy the property ourselves several times each year, but for a majority of the year we allow others to rent our property and enjoy beautiful Mt Hood. - e have had renters from all over the country and the world. - e use a rental agency to handle all our rentals.
+We have owned this property for almost 15 years and for that duration it has been a vacation rental property.
+We do enjoy the property ourselves several times each year, but for a majority of the year we allow others to rent our property and enjoy beautiful Mt Hood.
+We have had renters from all over the country and the world.

+We use a rental agency to handle all our rentals.
 The office is just minutes from our property.

-They closely manage monitor all renters.
+They closely manage/monitor all renters.

-e are now retired. e paid off our property in full.
+We are now retired.
+We paid off our property in full.
 It is now an essential income stream for us in retirement.

-urdening us with additional fees would be a significant hardship for us.

-e regularly pay for upkeep, improvements, yard and tree care for our house and the four acres it sits on.
+Burdening us with additional fees would be a significant hardship for us.
+We regularly pay for upkeep, improvements, yard and tree care for our house and the four acres it sits on.
 The rental fees allow us to put money back into keep our rental property in good shape.

-- e have plenty of on site parking, a carport, security gate, home owners insurance, etc. - e hope the county does not create additional rules, regulations, policies, etc - e especially ask that the county not add additional fees to we owners.
+We have plenty of on site parking, a carport, security gate, home owners insurance, etc. We hope the county does not create additional rules, regulations, policies, etc We especially ask that the county not add additional fees to we owners.
 That is a burden we as retirees would have a hard time carrying.

--Limiting the number of nights per year you may rent your STR R: This would be extremely detrimental to those of us who depend on rental income from our properties.
+-Limiting the number of nights per year you may rent your STR / VR: This would be extremely detrimental to those of us who depend on rental income from our properties.
 As I mentioned to you on our phone call, the vacation rentals are extremely low this spring.
 Alarmingly so.
-Adding any burden to limiting the number of days we can rent, will prohibit us from trying to play 'catch up' on rentals once the activity hopefully finally picks back up.
+Adding any burden to limiting the number of days we can rent, will prohibit us from trying to play 'catch up' on rentals once the activity (hopefully) finally picks back up.

-Limiting the locations or number of STRs Rs allowed in any specific area or region: This would also impact those of us who have homes in popular areas, such as river frontage, where renters want to stay.
+· Limiting the locations or number of STRs / VRs allowed in any specific area or region: This would also impact those of us who have homes in popular areas, such as river frontage, where renters want to stay."

 Please seriously consider our concerns as home owners on Mt Hood.
 It is a beautiful area we want to share with visitors from all over the country and the world.
-Restrictive unneeded regulations will greatly impact us.
+Restrictive/unneeded regulations will greatly impact us.

-Frank oanne Pinelli
+Frank & Joanne Pinelli